-An 8" stroke tie-rod type cylinder will be at least 16" long when the rod is in full extension, and likely quite a bit more when the end caps and cylinder mounts are taken into consideration.
+An 8" stroke tie-rod type cylinder will be more than 16" long when the rod is in full extension, and likely quite a bit more when the end caps and cylinder mounts are taken into consideration.

 The carriage of a band cylinder is propelled along the outside length of the cylinder barrel as the piston assembly inside reacts to flowing compressed air.

 The linkage that connects the cylinder carriage to the piston assembly travels along a slot that runs the full length in the band cylinder barrel.

 Contained within this linkage is a device that separates the two band seals, one of which is on top of the barrel slot, the other seal which is inside the cylinder barrel.

 The graphic above is meant to illustrate the concept of how the rodless cylinder works, not to present an accurate reproduction of the engineering involved.
 The actual cylinder construction is quite a bit more complex than as shown.